Sessions

 Safety First

-The server assumes that it communicates with the same user as long as requests contain the same session ID.
-The task of security mechanisms is to ensure that this behavior really works and that there is no possibility to substitute or steal an identifier.
+The server assumes that it communicates with the same user as long as requests are accompanied by the same session ID.
+The task of security mechanisms is to ensure that this is indeed the case and that the identifier cannot be stolen or substituted.

-That's why Nette Framework properly configures PHP directives to transfer session ID only in cookies, to avoid access from JavaScript and to ignore the identifiers in the URL.
-Moreover in critical moments, such as user login, it generates a new Session ID.
+Nette Framework therefore correctly configures PHP directives to transfer the session ID only in cookies, make it inaccessible to JavaScript, and ignore any identifiers in the URL.
+Moreover, at critical moments, such as user login, it generates a new session ID.

-Function ini_set is used for configuring PHP, but unfortunately, its use is prohibited at some web hosting services.
-If it's your case, try to ask your hosting provider to allow this function for you, or at least to configure his server properly.
+The ini_set function is used for configuring PHP, but unfortunately, some hosting providers prohibit its use.
+If this is the case with your host, try to arrange with them to allow this function for you or at least configure the server properly.